influxdata/influxdb/docs/multi_core_tasks.md

 ## TLDR;

-1. Use only async I/O via `tokio` -- do not use blocking I/O calls (in new code).
+1. Use only async I/O via `tokio` for socket communication.
+It is ok to use either blocking (e.g. `std::fs::File`) or async APIs (e.g. `tokio::fs::File`) for local File I/O.

 2. All CPU bound tasks should be scheduled on the separate application level `thread_pool` not with `tokio::task::spawn` nor `tokio::task::spawn_blocking` nor a new threadpool.